Will-Griffin/admin-wiki/Integration-Services/Reports/Book-of-Business.md

 :::
 ### Current Status
 - Screening Tool Questionnaire and School Based Data intake deployed to PRODUCTION on 01/28/2025.
 - Screening Tool Business Rules are deployed to DEV and testing completed.
 For some work items all acceptance criteria did not meet.
-Developer is working on these.
+Developer worked on these and redeployed to DEV on 12/22/2025.
+Retest shows few issues.
+Developer fixed these issues and redeployed to DEV on 12/23/2025.
+Retest done on 12/24/2025 and shows some issues (see Risks).
 ### Next Steps
 - Resolve the issues with the acceptance criteria showing above under Risks section.
-- Deploy the fix in DEV by 12/23/2025, test and eventually deploy to TEST, QA and PRODUCTION upon successful testing by 12/30/2025.
+- Deploy the fix in DEV by 12/26/2025, test and eventually deploy to TEST, QA and PRODUCTION upon successful testing by 12/30/2025.

 ## **2.1.3 Client Services (CS) SOAP Interface**
 * Project URL: https://lacdmh-integrationservices.visualstudio.com/CS